ronhopper/jeeves/README.md

 ### Edge
 * Import dependencies as class methods (rather than just instance methods)
+* Raise Jeeves::UnresolvedDependency when a dependency is not found
 * Mocked dependencies override real dependencies

 ### Version 0.2.0